Creating the Best Workflow Design – Is it Possible or a Myth?

 - A versatile template is one of the best workflow design practices because it can be used for multiple purposes and teams

 - The clarity in design so that you can easily identify if there is an error and fix it

-With these elements in place and a solid automation tool as Cflow, you will not only be creating effective workflows but they will also be future proof and have the scope to be expanded.
+With these elements in place and a solid automation tool such as Cflow, you will not only be creating effective workflows but they will also be future-proof and have the scope to be expanded.

 6. Understand the Most Used Workflow Models